-Funds are available to support 3-10 month Knowledge Transfer Fellowships to transfer knowledge and expertise linked to EPSRC research between the University and a partner company.
-The Fellowship will fund a researcher or member of academic staff to undertake a placement within a business or other partner organisation.
+Funds are available to support 3-12 month Knowledge Transfer Fellowships to transfer knowledge and expertise linked to EPSRC research between the University and a partner company.
+The Fellowship will fund a researcher or member of academic staff to undertake a secondment to a business or other partner organisation.
 Fellowships are also open to company employees to spend time working in a University department to facilitate knowledge transfer.

 Who can apply

 Outward Fellowships: Academic staff, postdoctoral research staff and completing PhD students can be considered for a Fellowship.
 Fellowship applications are particularly welcomed from completing PhD students and post-doctoral researchers to transfer the results of their research into a partner company or other organisation.
 PhD students/PDRAs are recommended to consult their supervisor as the first step in applying for a Fellowship.
 PhD students must have submitted their thesis before commencing the Fellowship.

 Inward Fellowships: Applications are invited from academic staff to host a named industry contact in their Department for a 3-12 month Fellowship.